ThomasBakkenMoe/TDT4136-Introduction_to_Artificial_Intelligence/Assignment 1/Assignment1.md

-* “[The automation of] activities that we associate with human thinking, activities such as decision-making, problem solving, learning ...”
+* “[The automation of] activities that we associate with human thinking, activities such as decision-making, problem-solving, learning ...”

 #### 2. What is the Turing test, and how [is it] conducted?